 Mysterious things happen at Angelfield, many of which can’t be explained.
 Vera says she refuses to tell the story out of chronological order and will tolerate no questions, so Margaret (and the reader) must wait for it to unfold.
 Who is the little boy in the garden?
 What woman in white smashed a violin into the head of the doctor’s wife?
 Who is the ghost that the governess (come to restore order and civility to the house) sees?
 How did the house burn down?
 How does Vera rise from this fairly horrific background to become such a celebrated writer?
 And, most importantly, can Vera finish her story and answer these questions before she dies?

-I’m still not sure if I would recommend this book or not.
+I’m still not sure if I would recommend The Thirteenth Tale or not.
 I found myself flying through it and anxious to get back to reading when I had to stop for such things as work and sleep, but I’m not sure how others would like it.
 It had a bit of that gothic feel to it (very similar to Rebecca, although not as wonderful).
 Some parts seemed to go very quickly, while other areas of the narrative dragged a tad.
 I can’t explain what it was that drew me to this book, and perhaps that is what makes me hesitant to push it on you.

-It’s quite a well-written book, though, and the story is certainly compelling enough, so if you feel inclined to read it, by all means go ahead.
+The Thirteenth Tale is quite a well-written book, though, and the story is certainly compelling enough, so if you feel inclined to read it, by all means go ahead.